Meet Anya Wait, Madison, wi {badass} Birth Doula

 So how did I get into birth work?
 My journey...

-During my pregnancy, I fell and went to the ER to get checked out.
+During that pregnancy, I fell and went to the ER to get checked out.
 I waited forever in that ER because all the OBs were busy in cesarean after cesarean after cesarean.
 I asked the OB resident (when they finally came in), “How many cesareans do they do at this hospital?!”
 I was told the cesarean rate was 39%.

 My birth - and baggage...